mynameispj/Twitter-Bootstrap-Styles--SASS-Flavored/README.md

-Twitter-Bootstrap-Styles--SASS-Flavored
+Don't judge me, Earl
 =======================================

-Twitter Bootstrap's LESS stylesheets, rewritten jankily in .SASS syntax.
-No one other than me should use these files yet, or judge me for them.
+This is just Bootstrap's LESS stylesheets, rewritten jankily in .SASS syntax, as I was working on a current project.

+It's probably best that no one other than me use these files, or judge me for unleashing them.